ddoman90/JavascriptTheWeirdPart/README.md

 Name/Value pairs and objects:
 -----------------------------
-Obeject: collection of name-value pairs
+Object: collection of name-value pairs

 The global environment and the global object:
 ---------------------------------------------